 PO Box 215 ~ Macungie, PA 18062

 We go to Jamaica four times every year in February, May, August and November.
 The trips (or J-Teams) take place from the first Saturday of the month till the second Sunday.
-Our trips for 2019 are on the following dates: February 2-10, May 4-12, August 3-11, and November 2-10, and February 1 - 9, 2020.
+Our next four trips are on the following dates: May 4-12, August 3-11, November 2-10, and February 1 - 9, 2020.

 Yes we do!
 Along with doctors and nurses each J-Team needs pharmacists, a patient screener, a clinic clerk, teachers (of children), builders, and encouragers.